Silky Oaks Lodge

 Each season in the Daintree region offers a different, unique experience.
 The climate is truly tropical with the Dry Season, roughly May to October, offering warm days and cool nights with low humidity.
 November to April is generally the Wet Season when the heavens frequently open releasing torrential rain, and the days and nights are hotter.

-Call us on to start planning your vacation to Silky Oaks Lodge or take a look at our itineraries to Queensland
+Call us on to start planning your holiday to Silky Oaks Lodge or take a look at our itineraries to Queensland

 Explore the oldest living rainforest on earth from the comfort of Silky Oaks Lodge.
 Enjoy this rare wilderness experience and the natural beauty of the Daintree whilst staying in a stylish stilted house overlooking the Mossman Gorge.